 Applying for Honours in Psychology

 All applicants must complete the School Application, and then all applicants (except Bachelor of Psychology students) must also complete a University Application – more information about both applications can be found in the Honours Information Booklet for 2022 [PDF, 119KB] and a general overview of the Honours in Psychology program can be found in the recording from the Honours Information Session for 2023.

 Due to the competitive nature of Honours in Psychology, all applicants will be ranked on their Honours Application Mark (HAM) – prospective students can get an idea of where they stand with our Honours Application Mark (HAM) Calculator [xlsx, 15KB].

-(N.B: the information here applies for the cohort of 2022 – the information relevant to the cohort of 2023 will be updated in late November of 2022).
+(N.B: the information here applies for the cohort of 2022 – the information relevant to the cohort of 2023 will be updated in December 2022).

 Other key information